Aspidistra: Taxonomy

 The genus Aspidistra was named by the English botanist John Ker Gawler in 1822, as a blend of Greek ασπίς/ασπίδ- aspid-, meaning shield, and the name of the sister genus Tupistra.
 The genus was at one time placed in a broadly defined Liliaceae, along with many other lilioid monocots.
 It has also been placed in the families Convallariaceae and Ruscaceae.
-The APG III system of 2009 places it in the family Asparagaceae, subfamily Nolinoideae.
+The APG III system of 2009 places it in the family Asparagaceae, subfamily Convallarioideae.

 Species

 Aspidistra is a genus that was largely ignored by field botanists until the 1980s onwards, and there has been a rapid rise in the number of recognised species since then.
 Some 8 to 10 species were known in the late 1970s; 30 new species were described from China in the 1980s.
 Subsequently, more new species were found in Vietnam.
 The online Flora of China uses a narrow definition of species, producing a total of about 55, saying that the genus has "never been well studied".
 In 2008, Tillich provided the key to the 93 species known at that time.

 Plants of the World Online currently includes: